ubikorp/astro-lacking/src/content/post/playlists/2019-09-03-sometimes-ii.md

   artist_slug: stanton-moore
   notes: Gets you going
 - sequence: 47
-  song: Collapsed in the Superdome
+  song: Collapsed In The Superdome
   artist: Oranger
   artist_slug: oranger
   notes: When did you get those pangs?